 All of these risks and concerns are virtually eliminated once you transition to a cloud environment.

-Locus understands the needs of companies who are transitioning from a physical on-premise data source to an online cloud-based solution and have over 28 years of experience in helping customers with successful deployments and application management.
+Locus understands the needs of companies that are transitioning from a physical, on-premise implementation of OpenText Content Suite to an online, cloud-based deployment; Locus has over 28 years of experience in helping OpenText customers with successful deployments and more than a decade with application management in the Azure secure cloud environment.

-Why not give Locus a try by contacting them at email@example.com, and start seeing the results of a managed cloud-based data environment today.
+Why not give Locus a try by contacting them at email@example.com